knezi/bachelor_thesis/pozn.md

 ]

 ## programovani
-* prozkoumat zero instances
+* prodej pocitani a agregovani statistik

+### later
+* test Make denormalization
 * pridej klasifikovanou tridu do configu yamlu??
-* prodej pocitani a agregovani statistik
 * add switch to do graphs and statisics (on one random dataset)
 * dokonci make
 * dokonci denormalizaci